Skip to content

 DDL

 This assumes that all shards in the cluster have an identical schema.
-This is typically desired to make management of sharded databases simpler, but in cases where this is not possible, DDL queries can always be routed to specific shards using manual routing.
+This is typically desired to make management of sharded databases simpler, but in scenarios where this is not possible, DDL queries can always be routed to specific shards using manual routing.

 Aggregates